 Laurens County Wills and Estates

+Pictured is the Laurens County Court House, Dublin, Georgia, 7th Avenue, Eastman, Georgia and the Oconee River.
+Laurens County Court House, Dublin, Georgia, Easton, Georgia and the Oconee River.
 Laurens County was created in 1807 from an Act of the General Assembly and was named for Laurens of Revolutionary fame, a native of South Carolina of Huguenot ancestry, an aide to General Washington.
 The first county seat was Sumpterville, later Dublin.
 The first grand jururs were: Benjamin Adams, Benjamin Brown, William Boykin, Robert Daniel, Joseph Denson, Benjamin Dorsey, Simon Fowler, Henry Fulgham, John Gilbert, Thomas Gilbert, Leonard Green, Edward Hagan, Andrew Hampton, Charles Higdon, Mark May, Gideon Mays, George Martin, William McCall, Charles Stringer, John Speight, James Sartin, Jesse Stephens, Samuel Stanley, Samuel Sparks, George Tarvin, Joseph Vickers, Jesse Wigins, Nathan Weaver, David Watson, Joseph Yarbrough.
 Research Baldwin and Wilkinson Counties.
-Pictured is the Dublin square and an old home in Eastman, Georgia.

 County Records Available to Members of Georgia Pioneers

 McCall, Elizabeth Mary Ann